The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

 Ayrton Senna

-Ayrton Senna was a Brazilian racing driver who drove in Formula One for ten years.
-During his career, Senna won 41 Grand Prix, winning the prestigious Monaco Grand Prix a total of six times, which includes five consecutive wins.
+Ayrton Senna was a Brazilian racing driver who competed in Formula One for ten years.
+During his career, Senna won 41 Grand Prix, including the prestigious Monaco Grand Prix six times, including five consecutive wins.
 This record has yet to be beaten by any other Formula 1 driver.

-In 1983 Senna won the British Formula 3 Championship and a year later he made his Formula One debut with Toleman-Hart.
-The following year the Brazilian driver moved to Lotus-Renault, where he won six Grand Prix during his time with the team.
-His success with Lotus-Renault got him recognised and in 1988 he joined McLaren-Honda.
+In 1983, Senna won the British Formula 3 Championship, and a year later, he made his Formula One debut with Toleman-Hart.
+The following year, the Brazilian driver moved to Lotus-Renault, where he won six Grand Prix during his time with the team.
+His success with Lotus-Renault earned him recognition, and in 1988, he joined McLaren-Honda.

-Senna Ayrton was one of the greatest drivers to have ever sat in a McLaren seat, winning more Drivers’ Championships for the team than any other driver.
-During his time with McLaren, Ayrton took three Drivers’ Championship and won 35 races over a six year period with the British team.
-In his debut season with McLaren, Senna won eight out of the 15 wins that McLaren took that year with his teammate, Alain Prost winning seven.
-1988 marked Senna’s first ever Drivers’ Championship.
+Senna Ayrton was one of the most significant drivers ever in a McLaren seat, winning more Driver’s Championships than any other driver.
+During his time with McLaren, Ayrton took three driver’s Championships and won 35 races with the British team over six years.
+In his debut season with McLaren, Senna won eight out of the 15 wins that McLaren took that year, with his teammate Alain Prost winning seven.
+1988 marked Senna’s first-ever Drivers’ Championship.

 Alain Prost

 Alain Prost is a former French Formula One driver who won the Drivers’ Championship an impressive four times during his career.
-During his time with the McLaren F1 team, Alain Prost had huge competition with teammate Senna Ayrton.
-The duo achieved great success during their time
+During his time with the McLaren F1 team, Alain Prost had a massive competition with teammate Senna Ayrton.
+The duo achieved great success.

 Alain Prost is a former French Formula One driver who won the Drivers’ Championship an impressive four times during his career.
-In 1978 and 1979 he won both the French and European F3 championships.
+In 1978 and 1979, he won the French and European F3 championships.
 After a successful career in F3, Prost decided to join McLaren to make his Formula 1 debut.
-In his six seasons with McLaren Alain Prost won 30 races and three Drivers’ Championship titles.
-He was runner up twice to his teammate Ayrton.
-In 1985 Prost, nicknamed “The Professor” made history by becoming the first French World Champion.
+In his six seasons with McLaren, Alain Prost won 30 races and three Drivers’ Championship titles.
+He was runner-up twice to his teammate Ayrton.
+In 1985, Prost, nicknamed “The Professor”, made history by becoming the first French World Champion.
 In 1988, Prost contributed seven wins out of the 15 the McLaren F1 team won.

 James Hunt